Reecepoulsen/Mindful-Django-Webapp/README.md

 # Mindful Homework WebApp
 Mindful is a webapp that is designed to help students schedule their time better for homework.
 Our approach streamlines the homework session experience.

-We use the Canvas API to pull a students assignments and present them in a minimal distraction free interface.
+We use the Canvas API to pull a students assignments and present them in a minimal, distraction-free interface.

 Our goal is to help students be more mindful about how they do their homework.
-To facilitate this goal we build a dedicated mindfulness page to help them relax and take meaningful study breaks.
+To facilitate this goal we built a dedicated mindfulness page to help them relax and take meaningful study breaks.

 ## Getting Started